DynamicDevices/DiskImager/README.md

 http://www.dynamicdevices.co.uk/downloads/DiskImager.Installer.msi

+(Please feed back any platform testing you do, or any issues you encounter.
+Thanks.)

 This utility is a C#.NET implementation, and adds a couple of features I wanted to see:

 - reads/writes images to/from compressed file formats: ZIP, TGZ, GZ